 - Bring your own from Wamena (not necessary)

-- Buy it on the way in the small shops (ask for kios) or directly to the villagers (for ubi [yam] or instance).
+- Buy it on the way in the small shops (ask for kios) or directly to the villagers (ubi [yam] for instance).
 I advise that you always keep enough food for one day in your bag (instant noodles, ubi or rice) in case you cannot find food in a particular village.

-- Ask the villagers to cook for you (it’s possible most of the time but don’t ask for it at 8pm !).
+- Ask the villagers to sell you a meal (it’s possible most of the time but don’t ask for it at 8pm !).